tareqimbasher/NetPad/README.md

 ## Build

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on how to build and run NetPad from source.
-NetPad can be ran as an Electron desktop app or as a web application accessed with a web browser.
+NetPad can be run as a desktop app or as a web application accessed with a web browser.

 ## Resources :books::